-Any injuries to key players will clearly have a detrimental effect on the weaker squads but, granted a clear run, Leicester look to have enough about them to stay up and they’re worth backing at a general 11/10 to fare best of the three promoted sides.
+Any injuries to key players will clearly have a detrimental effect on the weaker squads but, granted a clear run, Leicester look to have enough about them to stay up and they might be able to fare best of the three promoted sides.

 Manager: Brendan Rodgers

 Major ins: Emre Can, Adam Lallana, Rickie Lambert, Dejan Lovren, Javier Manquillo, Lazar Markovic, Divock Origi